The hard truth…and your leverage

 - The line would span approximately 250 miles, traversing numerous counties.
 Although the final route for the line has not been determined, it may impact landowners in Hood, Somervell, Erath, Comanche, Eastland, Brown, Callahan, Coleman, Taylor, Runnels, Nolan, Coke, Mitchell, Sterling, Howard, and Glasscock Counties.
 (Oncor)

-- Oncor has delayed the timing of filing its proposed Certificate of Convenience and Necessity (CCN) with the Texas Public Utilities Commission, which is now expected in February 2026.
+- Oncor filed its application for a Certificate of Convenience and Necessity (CCN) with the Texas Public Utilities Commission on February 19, 2026.

 What this means for affected land owners